 This course will help students develop practical and efficient strategies for learning in order to succeed in college.
 Students will learn skills to improve note taking, listening, textbook reading, and time management; as well as methods to reduce text anxiety and improve concentration.
 Discussion of campus resources and learning styles will also be included in this course.

-For additional information regarding these course offerings please contact the Center for Academic Success or an Academic Advisor in your College or School.
+For additional information regarding these course offerings please contact an Academic Advisor in your College or School.